David Chan: Career

 He joined the faculty of the Juilliard School in 2005.
-He is also a faculty member at Mannes School of Music.
-In June 2018, Chan was named music director of Camerata Notturna, a chamber orchestra based in New York City.
+He is head of the Orchestral Performance Program at the Manhattan School of Music and has previously served as a faculty member at the Mannes School of Music.

 He can be heard on the soundtrack of the films Teeth and The Caller.

+In the fall of 2025 he will be on sabbatical from the Met, moving to Houston and taking up the position of professor of violin at Rice University while winding down his duties at Juilliard and the Manhattan School of Music.

 Conducting

-As a conductor, Chan serves as music director of the Camerata Notturna, a position he has held since 2018, and of the Montclair Orchestra, which he was appointed to in 2016.
-In the 2018–19 season, he made his Carnegie Hall conducting debut, and traveled to Europe for performances with L'Orchestre Philharmonique Royal de Liège and L'Orchestre Dijon Bourgogne, among others.
+Chan has served as Music Director of the APEX Ensemble and as Music Director of Camerata Notturna chamber orchestra.

 Wine

 After marrying his wife, violinist and Met colleague Catherine Ro, his father-in-law gave him a box of good wine.
 Once he joined the Met Orchestra, he befriended colleagues who were wine connoisseurs.
 His budding interest led to an obsession with Burgundy wine, to the point where he knew almost every vineyard on the Côte-d'Or.

 His interest in wine led him to meet with Bernard Hervet, former chief executive of Maison Faiveley, and Aubert de Villaine of Domaine de la Romanee-Conti.
 Their meeting resulted in the founding of the festival Musique et Vin au Clos Vougeot in the Burgundy region of France, of which Chan is the music director.